vercel/next.js/examples/react-remove-properties/README.md

 # React Remove Properties Example

-This example shows how to use the `reactRemoveProperties` config option to remove React properties.
+This example shows how to use the Next.js [reactRemoveProperties](https://nextjs.org/docs/advanced-features/compiler#remove-react-properties) config option to remove React properties.

 ## Deploy your own